nicholasphillipsST10263496/Prog221-2A-ST10263496/README.md

 2. Open the solution file (`ConsoleApp6`) in Visual Studio.

 Command Line
-1. Navigate to the directory containing the solution file (`RecipeManagement.sln`).
+1. Navigate to the directory containing the solution file (`ConsoleApp6`).
 2. Use the `dotnet build` command to build the solution:

 Running the Application